to enhance calm, connection and courage on your teams

 “This is the time to see no stranger.” - Valeria Kaur

-At the start of any group meeting, use any or all of the steps below
+At the start of any team meeting, use any or all of the steps below.

 1. Ask people to rate themselves, 0-10 on stress/distress scale.
 Many people may be reticent to say they’re feeling really anxious but have an easier time providing an accurate number.